yunusemreyl/OmenFlow/README.md

 # OmenFlow

-**OmenFlow** is a lightweight, modern, and reliable hardware management and lighting control application designed for HP Omen and Victus laptops (specifically the 8BBE motherboard series and similar models).
+**OmenFlow** is a lightweight, modern, and reliable hardware management and lighting control application designed for HP Omen and Victus laptops.
 It operates directly at the hardware level (via Embedded Controller - EC and WMI BIOS methods).

 > [!WARNING]
 > **Project Status: Early Development Phase (Work in Progress)**
 > This project is fully functional in terms of hardware layer, service architecture, and core features, but it is under active development.

+---

+## 💻 Supported Models

+OmenFlow is designed to work with modern HP gaming laptops.
+Below is a list of known working series and models:

+* **HP Victus 16 (2023/2024)** (e.g., s0xxx series, 8BBE and similar motherboards)
+* **HP Victus 15**
+* **HP Omen 16 (2022/2023/2024)**
+* **HP Omen 17**
+* *Other modern HP Omen and Victus models sharing the same WMI and EC architecture.*

 ---